 It is sometimes easy for investors to lose track of the big picture while focusing on the details.
 Few spend as much time worrying about their portfolio diversification and asset allocation as they do looking for winning investments.
 After all, gains and losses are made with stocks and funds, not abstract portfolio concepts.
 But while the performance of each of your holdings is important, the overall performance of your portfolio is all that matters in the long-term.
 That’s investing 101.

 A key component of a well-performing portfolio has always been, and will continue to be, diversification between asset classes.
-In the last 5 years the effects of economic globalization have increased correlation between traditionally different assets and caused portfolio diversification to lose favor among many investors.
+In the last five years the effects of economic globalization have increased correlation between traditionally different assets and caused portfolio diversification to lose favor among many investors.
 But diversification remains a critical component of investing that has a direct influence on your portfolio’s returns.

 The Logic Behind Portfolio Diversification

-Modern principles of portfolio diversification and asset allocation stem from the Modern Portfolio Theory, formulated by Harry Markowitz in 1952.
+Modern principles of portfolio diversification and asset allocation stem from Modern Portfolio Theory, formulated by Harry Markowitz in 1952.
 The theory explores the relationship between investment risk and investment return and defines the efficient frontier as the optimal combination between a particular level of risk and return.

 A perfectly efficient portfolio delivers the maximum possible return for a given amount of risk.
 While it’s very hard to quantify the efficiency of a portfolio, striving for the efficient frontier should be the goal of every investor.
-After all, why accept less that the potential return for your desired level of risk?
+After all, why accept less than the potential return for your desired level of risk?

-The Modern Portfolio Theory postulates that the key to achieving an efficient portfolio is diversification between non-correlated (or negatively-correlated) assets classes – broad categories of investments that share few similarities in their performance.
+Modern Portfolio Theory postulates that the key to achieving an efficient portfolio is diversification between non-correlated (or negatively-correlated) assets classes — broad categories of investments that share few similarities in their performance.
 Different scholarly publications suggest different asset mixes as optimal for achieving the efficient frontier.
-But their message is clear – diverse portfolios consisting of several non-correlated asset classes deliver more consistent returns with less volatility.
+But their message is clear: diverse portfolios consisting of several non-correlated asset classes deliver more consistent returns with less volatility.

 Recent Increases in Asset Correlation